andy4697/portfolio/src/content/blogs/demo-post-1.md

 # Getting Started with Lightning Web Components

 Lightning Web Components (LWC) is a modern, lightweight framework for building web components in Salesforce.
-In this guide, we'll explore the basics of LWC and how to create your first component.
+In this guide, we'll explore the basics of LWC and how to create your first

 ## What are Lightning Web Components?